Singapore smog eases as Indonesian planes waterbomb fires

 Sime Darby and APRIL said there were no fires in any of their operating areas in Indonesia.

-SMART and Wilmar said they both had a “zero burning” policy and that most, if not all, the fires raging in and near their concessions were caused by the local community.
+SMART said they it had a “zero burning” policy and that most, if not all, the fires raging in and near their concessions were caused by the local community.

-“We have discovered a few smallholders with land near our plantations who have been burning to clear their land.
-We have reported these to the local authorities,” said a Wilmar spokeswoman.

 Singapore has warned the “haze” - which has fuelled fears about health problems and raised diplomatic tension in Singapore, Malaysia and Indonesia - could last for weeks, or even longer.